Invited Lectures, Keynotes, Plenaries & Workshops

 Invited speaker & roundtable participant, “It’s Not About the Tools: Weaving Digital Humanities into Literature Courses,” Digital Humanities Colloquium, Austin College, February 2013.

-Invited lecture & seminar, “Digitizing our Feminist Selves: Remediating the ‘Archive’ with Feminist Digital Interventions,” October 30, 2012, public lecture 7:30-9:30pm, Humanities Institute, Scripps College, Claremont, California; Junior Fellows seminar follows on October 31, 2012 but is closed to the public.
+Invited lecture & seminar, “Digitizing our Feminist Selves: Remediating the ‘Archive’ with Feminist Digital Interventions,” October 30, 2012, public lecture 7:30-9:30pm (Video Available), Humanities Institute, Scripps College, Claremont, California; Junior Fellows seminar follows on October 31, 2012 but is closed to the public.

 Invited to lead Master Class, “Playing Around with Digital Humanities,” British Women Writers Workshop, UC Boulder, June 2012.